abemscac/pies-doc/docs/react/use-effect.md

 In the above example, in addition to the `value` state, we also declare a `hasProhibitedChars` state, which is used to represent if there's any prohibited characters in `value`.
 Then, we use `useEffect()` with `value` as an dependency so that we can update `hasProhibitedChars` whenever `value` changes.

 While this works fine, if we think about it, we'll find that we don't need an effect at all.
-Since `hasProhibitedChars` is a variable that completely relies on `value`, and we know exactly when `setValue()` is going to be called, why don't we just call `setHasProhibitedChars()` at the same time?
+Since we know exactly when `setValue()` is going to be called, meaning we know what value is going to be passed to `setValue()`, then why don't we just call `setHasProhibitedChars()` at the same time?
 For examle:

 ```tsx showLineNumbers
 import { useState, ChangeEvent } from 'react'